Job interview questions: How do you deal with problems? exercise

 11.

-An expression that means an action that will be taken if nothing else can resolve an issue, is
+An expression that means an action (that is not ideal) will be taken if nothing else can resolve an issue, is

 As a last resort: